 Body Dysmorphic Disorder (BDD)

-If this resonates, it doesn’t mean you’re broken or stuck like this forever.
-Body Dysmorphic Disorder is very treatable — especially with CBT and gradual, supported exposure, and sometimes EMDR/ACT, depending on what’s driving it.
+If you notice hyper fixation on a specific area of your body and BDD resonates, it doesn’t mean you’re broken or stuck like this forever.
+Body Dysmorphic Disorder is very treatable — especially with CBT and gradual, supported cognitive behavioural experiments.

 What is Body Dysporphic Disorder?